Easily, the most controversial season in the whole history of the show.

 I'll even admit that, sometimes, you can actually end an adventure in such a manner.
 Horror of Fang Rock, for example, did exactly this..
 But, because it's not surrounded by five other tales that concluded in the same way, we barely notice it.
 And it actually suits the plot that the lighthouse will be found with no survivors.
 I also think that, for similar reasons, it's acceptable for Warriors of the Deep to use this device.
 Everyone lying dead except the Doctor and his companions was meant to make a point about the futility of the Cold War.
 It worked.
 But the poignancy of such an ending is ruined by the fact that so many other stories will be executed in a similar fashion over the next little while.

-I actually find myself appreciating Vengeance on Varos, Mark of the Rani and even Timelash a little bit more because they don't just use "everyone dies in the last twelve minutes" to resolve all their conflicts!
+I actually find myself appreciating Vengeance on Varos, Mark of the Rani and even Timelash a little bit more because they don't just use the "everyone dies in the last twelve minutes" technique to resolve all their conflicts!

 THE COMPLAINTS I CAN'T GET BEHIND